buzzingpixel/corbomite-di/readme.md

 Provides a light wrapper around PHP-DI to make available to Corbomite.
 Per BuzzingPixel's preferred practice of being explicit in defining dependencies, auto wiring and annotations are disabled.

-## Usage

-Note: make sure `APP_BASE_PATH` is defined by your application somewhere before calling the DI.

-Usage is fairly simple, the class `\corbomite\di\Di` provides static methods for getting dependencies, or non-static methods if you'd like to inject it as a `new`ed up object into your own classes.

 ### Configuration

 As mentioned above, you are required to write the definitions to be injected.
 Your app, or any composer package can register a config file to load in `composer.json`s `extra` object with the key `diConfigFilePath`.